Georges Le Mesnager arrived in California in 1867. He was sixteen years old.

 Georges returned to LA after the war ended, and became a U.S. citizen at age 21.
 He worked as a notary and court translator (remember, French was more commonly spoken than English in 1870s LA), owned a store on Commercial Street, and owned property at 1660 N. Main Street.

 In 1894, at the age of 43, Georges married Marie du Creyd Bremond.
 Marie was 32 and a fellow French immigrant.
-They had five children: Louis, George, Louise, Jeanne, and Evon.
+They had one child together: Evon.

 Georges' real estate holdings had their own challenges.
 In 1896, he sued the city over a dispute regarding streets in the Mesnager housing tract.
 Two years later, he was threatened by a trigger-happy tenant, Emil Rombaud, and asked for police protection.
 The same year, the Le Mesnagers sued a different tenant for damaging a rented vineyard.
 And Georges' more unusual land holdings included partial ownership of the Ventura County islands of San Nicolas and Anacapa.
 (If you read Island of the Blue Dolphins in fourth grade, it's a fictionalized account of San Nicolas' last Native American inhabitant, Juana Maria.)